 In 1971, James Lamphere joined Richard “Dick” Wiemann in establishing Wiemann Lamphere Architects.
 The two were successful in building a considerable design practice and becoming leaders in the design community, in and around Vermont.

-In 1985 the second generation of partner’s was established with the offering of a partnership to Gary Lavigne, a native Vermonter having gone to the Boston Architectural Center and practiced in the Boston area as well as Dennis Webster, a graduate of Colgate University and having practiced in Ohio.
+In 1985, the second generation of partners was established with the offering of a partnership to Gary Lavigne, a native Vermonter who went to the Boston Architectural Center and practiced in the Boston area, as well as Dennis Webster, a graduate of Colgate University who practiced in Ohio.

-David P Roy, A native Vermonter and graduate of Vermont Technical College and Kansas State University, did his internship in Wichita Kansas prior to starting with Wiemann Lamphere in 1994.
+David Roy, a native Vermonter and graduate of Vermont Technical College and Kansas State University, did his internship in Wichita Kansas prior to starting with Wiemann Lamphere in 1994.
 David accepted a partnership in 2001.
 The following year, David’s brother Steven Roy joined the firm.
-Steve is a graduate of Wentworth Institute of Technology in Boston and worked in Boston for two years before moving back to Vermont.
-By 2008 Steve also became a partner, creating the third generation of Wiemann Lamphere Architects.
+Steven is a graduate of Wentworth Institute of Technology in Boston and worked in Boston for two years before moving back to Vermont.
+By 2008 Steve also became a partner, establishing himself and David as the third generation of partners at Wiemann Lamphere Architects.

-David and Steven Roy are spearheading the firms new direction with renewed focus on sustainable and environmentally friendly architectural design, while continuing the firms long history of deign excellece across multiple industries and function.
+David and Steven Roy began spearheading the firm’s new direction with renewed focus on sustainable and environmentally friendly architectural design, while continuing the firm’s long history of design excellence across multiple industries and functions.

 Creative Sustainable Solutions